 Harry was six years old in 1996 when I bought the Barbie ornament hanging next to their homemade noodle frame in the photo at top.
 After we finished trimming the tree, Barbie’s white fur wrap mysteriously disappeared from her shoulders.
 Harry had taken it, along with three faux-fur ball ornaments, up to their room to play with.

-The Christmas Eve Harry was ten, they wanted a family hug, during which they said, “I have the greatest Mom and Dad.
+The Christmas Eve Harry was ten, he wanted a family hug, during which they said, “I have the greatest Mom and Dad.
 This is for running away at the water park, for not eating my fruit plate on the plane and having a fit, and for throwing your Christmas presents in the garbage.”

 What’s the sweetest, funniest or cutest thing one of the kids in your life has said over the holidays?
-Please send it in to share next week.
-In the meantime, HaPpY HoLiDaYs!

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: